svn2github/wordpress-vip-plugins/blimply/readme.txt

 1. Per-post Push notification
 2. Dashboard widget
 3. Blimply Settings

 == Translations ==

 There's English .pot file in lib/languages.
 Translations are welcome.

 == Contributors ==

 Plugin is maintained on [Github](https://github.com/rinatkhaziev/blimply).
 Comments, issues, and pull requests are welcome.

 == Changelog ==

+= 0.4 =
+* Added Blackberry support
+* Option to limit Dashboard Widget Push to a certain amount of characters.
+Default is 140.

 = 0.3.1 =
 * Fixed an issue with html entities being displayed not properly.
 * Fixed an issue where instead of post permalink, revision permalink was being sent

 = 0.3 =
 * Now include Android payload as well as iOS
 * Various bugfixes (props @voceconnect, @danielbachhuber )